 After your complaint

 Requests must be made in writing within 10 working days of receiving your final complaint outcome.
 You must state clearly the reasons for your request for a review of your complaint.
-The Executive Director of Corporate Governance will then decide whether or not you have valid grounds for a review.
+The Executive Director of Corporate Governance will then decide whether you have valid grounds for a review.
 If you have valid grounds for a review, a further investigation will be carried out within 30 working days of the acceptance of your valid grounds.
-We aim to resolve your complaint at this stage but if you remain unhappy we will provide you with a Completion of Procedures letter.
+We aim to resolve your complaint at this stage, but if you remain unhappy, we will provide you with a Completion of Procedures letter.

 If you believe your complaint has still not been resolved properly after the review, you can apply to the Office of the Independent Adjudicator for Higher Education (OIAHE) for an independent review.
 The OIAHE handles individuals complaints against higher education institutions once a student has exhausted the institution's complaints procedures.